VioleauPierre/Pro_cyclist_strava_data_analysis/README.md

 ### 1.6 Adding Power Distribution

-Creation of a small data-frame containing one row per year and power distribution for each year.
-Power is divided in 25w band.
+Create a small data frame containing one row per year, displaying power distribution for each year.

 ### 1.7 Adding PPR and PPR 2000KJ

-Creation of a small data-frame containing the PPR and PPR after 2000KJ for each year.
+Create a small data frame containing PPR and PPR after 2000 KJ for each year.

 ## 2. Visualization of the Data